 The Morning Star is a title of Venus, the closest Planet to Earth.

 But I also want to talk about the fact that while Jesus did incarnate as a Male, He is ultimately God/Yahuah and so ultimately gender-less.
 In fact the Tetragramaton itself is arguably a Grammatically feminine name since it ends with a Heh, as are Elah and Eloah.

 When Haggai calls Jesus the Desire of the Nations, the word for Desire there appears in it's Feminine form.
 Most places where you see "Salvation" in the KJV, the Hebrew word is Yeshua, but in it's Feminine form, Yeshuah.
 Chuck Missler argues Jesus is the Wisdom of the book of Proverbs, all three Hebrew words for Wisdom used there are grammatically feminine, and even the English Translation shows that feminine pronouns were used.

 But most interestingly is that I on another blog argued for a reversal of the usual Typological Interpretation of The Song of Solomon, and argued that Shulamith is the type of Christ and The Beloved as Israel/The Church.
 Chapter 2 calls Shulamith both a Rose and a Lily, both those plants have also been used to represent Aphrodite/Venus, as have Pomegranates.

 I have also argued that the Biblical significance of The Lily could be where the Six Pointed Star of David came from.
 And I've argued that Bethlehem is The City of David, so it fits for the Star of David to be the Star of Bethlehem.

 The Church of the Holy Sepulcher site was a Temple to Venus built by Hadrian.
-I have many reasons for doubting that is the actual site of Golgotha, but there is evidence Christians venerated it before the time of Constantine.
+Many doubt that is the actual site of Golgotha, but there is evidence Christians venerated it before the time of Constantine.